How to Vote by Mail

 Designee

-Nine days prior to Election Day or on Election Day itself, a voter may designate another person to pick up a ballot for him/her from our office.
+A voter may designate another person to pick up a ballot for him/her from our office starting when vote by mail ballots have been mailed and up to 7 p.m. on election day, except during the mandatory early voting period, unless there is an emergency to the extent that the voter is unable to reach the designated early voting site.
 This designation must be in writing.
 It must include the voter's name, date of birth, residence address and signature.
 The designee must be mentioned by name and if he/she is a member of the voter's immediate family, the relationship to the voter must be stated.
 The voter may write a letter or use the Vote by Mail Ballot Elector Designee form.
 The designee must provide picture identification.
 If the designee is not a member of the voter's immediate family he/she may only pick up two (2) vote by mail ballots per election.